Skip to main content

 Seaglass

-Foraged from the seashore, this glass has been tumbled by the sea making smooth organic shapes from discarded glass perfect for jewellery.
+While not technically a stone, sea glass has become increasingly popular as an alternative to traditional gemstones in jewellery.
+Foraged from the seashore, this glass has been tumbled by the sea, making smooth organic shapes from discarded glass bottles and jars.
 Any seaglass I use has been found by myself on Scottish Beaches, usually Chanonry Point in the Scottish Highlands.

 banner_image